rubaiat-hossain/rubaiat-hossain.github.io/_posts/2024-03-23-Pwn-Hack the Box-Codify.md

 ```

-As you can see, that this application is vulnerable due to the VM2 package version being deprecated.
+As you can see, this application is vulnerable due to the VM2 package version being deprecated.
 You can get the exact version number by running -

 ```js
 const version = require("vm2/package.json").version;
 console.log(version);
 ```

-### Exploit Codify Editor [HTB]
+## Exploit Codify Editor [HTB]

 We can now try to exploit this vulnerable editor.
 A few google searches led me to [this page on the VM2 GitHub repository](https://github.com/patriksimek/vm2/issues/533#issuecomment-1750654480)